 Few things can refresh your body like a good night’s sleep, and few products have aligned themselves more with sound sleep than memory foam.
 But what happens when you upgrade your bed and need to get rid of a memory foam mattress or pillow?

 Unfortunately, the recycling market for memory foam is pretty limited.
-You see, the most valuable (and therefore recyclable) component of sleeping materials are the metal springs, and many memory foam mattresses do not contain metal.
+You see, the most valuable (and therefore recyclable) component of sleeping materials is the metal springs, and many memory foam mattresses do not contain metal.

 So what is in a memory foam mattress?
 Memory foam is a type of polyurethane, a polymer of plastic also used to make products like hoses.
 The American Chemistry Council estimates that the U.S. produces 300 million pounds of polyurethane foam per year for mattresses alone.
 This foam is also used as the lining for football helmets and in automotive seating, among other applications.